 Canon Vs. Nikon: Video Quality

 Canon, traditionally, has offered better video quality sooner.
 They were the first to develop a hybrid autofocus system allowing the camera to refocus while recording.
-Canon is known for their better autofocus tracking while recording, and they also have a selection of lenses designed specifically for video.
+Canon is known for its better autofocus tracking while recording, and they also have a selection of lenses designed specifically for video.

 When it comes to the more advanced DSLRs, there’s pretty much a Canon to match every Nikon.
 That’s not always the case though.
 Nikon hasn’t yet come up with an answer to Canon’s speedy 10 fps EOS 7D Mark II, and Nikon has a camera designed specifically for astrophotography, the D810A, where Canon’s similar option has a smaller APS-C sensor.

 When it comes to entry-level options, however, Canon’s selection doesn’t quite match up with Nikon’s models.
 There are older Canon DSLRs available for around $500, but the current models (as listed on Canon’s website) start at $899 for the body only for the EOS 60D.
-Nikon’s D3300 offers full DSLR capability to beginners for a $650 list price—and that includes a kit lens.
+Nikon’s D3300 offers full DSLR capability to beginners for a $650 list price — and that includes a kit lens.
 Canon offers a model priced fairly evenly with the enthusiast Nikon D7200, the T6S, but there are some pretty significant differences.
 The D7200 has no optical low pass filter, 51 autofocus points, 60 fps HD video, 6-7 fps burst shooting and an 1,100 shot battery life.
 The T6S, by comparison, has an optical low pass filter, 19 focus points, 30 fps HD video, 5 fps burst shots and half the battery life.
-Where the specs are close in the high-end models, Nikon often offers more in their entry and enthusiast options (though again, that’s not always the case).
+Where the specs are close in the high-end models, Nikon often offers more in their entry and enthusiast options (though, again, that’s not always the case).

-Canon Vs. Nikon: So which one is best?
+Canon Vs. Nikon: Which one is best?

-Buying a DSLR is a bit different than buying a compact camera, because once you start accumulating lenses, it becomes much more expensive to change brands.
+Buying a DSLR is a bit different than buying a compact camera because once you start accumulating lenses, it becomes much more expensive to change brands.
 Since the two brands operate a little differently (and with different terminology), switching would also mean relearning a few minor things.

 So, then, which manufacturer is best?
 Which camera brand should you choose?

 The answer?
-There isn’t a winner—both Canon and Nikon offer excellent cameras with solid image quality.
+There isn’t a winner — both Canon and Nikon offer excellent cameras with solid image quality.
 If one brand offered a better camera every time, the other would’ve gone out of business a long time ago.

-When choosing between camera brands, it’s best to compare each camera individually—where Nikon may have a better entry-level DSLR, Canon may have a better DSLR for sports.
+When choosing between camera brands, it’s best to compare each camera individually; where Nikon may have a better entry-level DSLR, Canon may have a better DSLR for sports.

 When making the choice between Canon vs. Nikon, here are a few things to consider: